Tandem Philanthropies

 How to Apply

 Tandem Philanthropies does not have a public application process.
-The foundation only makes contributions to preselected charitable organizations and explicitly does not accept unsolicited requests for funds.
+The foundation only makes contributions to preselected charitable organisations and explicitly does not accept unsolicited requests for funds.

 Grants are awarded based on: